 As of IEEE 11073-10101a the ACM Profile now has official MDC codes and REFIDs for the alert basic containment observations.
 Use of these official values is required for implementations going forward.
 Use of <FACET> is retained for backward compatibility for existing implementations.

 The FACET are identified by their associated OBX-3 Observation Identifier.
 Refer to the OBX-3 Value column in Table B.8.5-1 for the value of OBX-3.
 For identification of physiological (numeric) alarms versus technical (non-numeric) alarms refer to the value of OBX-8 Abnormal Flags for the Event Identification Facet.
-If the message does not contain an alarm type identification then it is assumed to be a physiological alarm.

 Table B.8.5-1: Observation Sub-ID Facets